dimitryzub/monobank-googlesheets-api/README.md

 - In the access settings, choose email that was created earlier in Console Google Cloud.
 - Paste code from this repo.

 ### Usage:

 Lines below located in the `main.py`
 - `SERVICE_ACCOUNT_FILE = 'keys.json'` --> Change to the JSON that was downloaded earlier.
 Check if filename is the same.
 Rename if needed.
 - `SAMPLE_SPREADSHEET_ID` = `'your spreadsheet id'` --> (`https://docs.google.com/spreadsheets/d/**YOUR_SPREADSHEET_ID**/edit#gid=0`)

+You can replace Monobank API code to the bank you're using.

 ### Links:
 - [Google Sheets Python API Quickstart](https://developers.google.com/sheets/api/quickstart/python)